Skip to main content

 What Makes Aligned Different?

-All therapists are pre-vetted
+• All therapists are pre-vetted

-No waiting lists or referral hoops
+• No waiting lists or hurdles to get started

-We never store therapy session data or deliver therapy ourselves—we simply make sure you find someone qualified and right for you.
+We never store therapy session data or deliver therapy ourselves.
+We simply make sure you find someone qualified and right for you.

 What if only one partner wants therapy?

-It’s okay to start solo.
+It is okay to start solo.
 Many people do.
 A good therapist can help you explore your goals and encourage your partner to join when ready.

 How much does couples therapy cost in Oxford?

-Between £80 and £140 per session is typical, though rates vary by location and therapist experience.
+Between £80 and £100 per session is typical, though rates vary by location and therapist experience.

 Can we do sessions online or hybrid?